 Many collections take place only at one time, but others do not.
-Some are limited in that there are start and finish dates to the collection, while others continue on an ongoing basis.
+Some are limited in that there is a start and finish date to the collection, while others continue on an on-going basis.
 Whenever possible, the collection should either be one time or limited in time since the continuous collection of information poses a threat to privacy.
-However, to fulfill the application's purpose or to ensure continued accuracy of the information, collection may at times have to be continuous.
+However to fulfill the application's purpose or to ensure continued accuracy of the information, collection may at times have to be continuous.